ga-wdi-lessons/css-review/readme.md

 ## Outtro

+There are over 500 CSS properties.
+It's impossible to memorize them.
+The key is to just get an idea of what you can accomplish with CSS, and then know what to Google.

+### Tools that can help

+**[The CSS Validator](http://jigsaw.w3.org/css-validator/#validate_by_input)** is a tool into which you can copy and paste your CSS, and it'll tell you precisely what's wrong with it.
+We'll be expecting you to validate your CSS during this course.

+**The Chrome element inspector** lets you look at a specific element on a page, see exactly which CSS rules are being applied to it, and turn those rules on and off and modify them.
+It doesn't change your file; refresh the page, and the changes are gone.

 Q. What is Bootstrap, and how do you feel about it?
 ---
 > Bootstrap is a CSS *library*: it's a stylesheet you can link to in your HTML, and it provides you with a bunch of classes that you can apply that make things look really nice.

 > Many designers sniff at Bootstrap because, they argue, sites that use it all look the same.
 However, unless you plan on specializing in front-end design, a Bootstrapped site may be better than a site with no CSS, or a site with handmade CSS: it shows that you recognize what your strengths are and are focused on delivering a product, rather than doing things the "right" way.

 ## Quiz Questions